tomekkaczanowski/testng-test-dependencies-reporter/readme.txt

 * since 2011-02-14
   * changed output dir: dot file and png is generated in TestNG default output
   * possible to draw diagram of test dependencies without running tests
+  * works for FQN, not only for method names, so now both are working as expected:
+    // will be skipped because depends on failed method
+    @Test(dependsOnMethods = "pl.kaczanowscy.tomek.testng.reporter.tests.complex.TestA.failure")
+    public void skipped() {
+        assert true;
+    }

+    // will be skipped because depends on skipped method
+    @Test(dependsOnMethods = "skipped")
+    public void alsoSkipped() {
+        assert false;
+    }
+  * if configuration method fails (e.g. @BeforeClass) then it is shown that configuration is a culprit
+    * it is not possible to point exactly to the right failed config method - diagram shows all failed config methods and adds dependency on cluster